top of page

 Designed by Jacqueline de Jonge.
 I had these fabrics in my stash, and decided that they did indeed look very "Spring" like.

+SOLD.
 Designed by Jacqueline de Jonge from BeColourful Quilts, this stunningly intricate design is embellished with thousands of tiny crystals.

 Another challenging quilt from BeColourful.
 I love the asymmetry of the design, and the way it leads the eye through pathways around the quilt.

 One of my favourites.
 This was the first time that I really "stepped out of the box" with regard to using a more vibrant colour palette.
 This quilt gained a 1st place at the Parksville Quilt Show in 2015, and was chosen to be on the front of the "Quilt Canada" catalogue in 2015.

 Another of the Quiltworx technique of the month programs.
 I agonised over colour for this quilt, and ended up making the New York Beauty block three times before I was happy with the colour.

 I loved making this quilt as it had no Y seams!
 This one was a nod to Canada 150, although my red and black was softened by using a creamy background.